nearform/titus/packages/titus-infra-aws-mira/README.md

 ```

-## Pipeline
+## Deploy Titus with AWS CodePipeline
-The deploy can be automated on AWS adding the deploy of the pipeline.
+The deployment of Titus using Mira can be automated using AWS CodePipeline.

 ### Update the Config File

 Update the values in the `default-pipeline.json` config file: